 The models have been designed to allow different types of analysis under different pensions systems:

 The models have been developed over the last two years: our individual modelling capability has been expanded with a stochastic investment model and the aggregate model can now model public sector and the private sector pension schemes separately.
 Future developments will include improved modelling of retirement decisions and transitions into retirement, including the holding of investments beyond State Pension Age.
 These recent developments have also been funded by the Nuffield Foundation.

-The DWP commissioned the Pensions Policy Institute (PPI) to validate Ipen against the PPI’s Individual Model (IM).
+The DWP commissioned the PPI to validate Ipen against the PPI’s IM.
 The PPI’s IM is a model developed by the PPI to project incomes in retirement for hypothetical individuals and couples.
 Please click here for further details.

 The Aggregate Model projects long-term government expenditure on pensions and contracted-out rebates, the private pension system and the fiscal cost of tax relief:

 The Distributional Model projects the future distribution of pensioner incomes.
 Based on this projection, it calculates Pension Credit entitlements and income tax liabilities.